MLPA: Where to fish

 All waterways north of PCH are off limits.

-Palos Verdes Area (Blue section) Palos Verdes has two ajoining closed areas.
-One located near the Abalone/Portugese Bend area and another which wraps Pt.
+Palos Verdes Area (Blue/Purple Sections) Palos Verdes has two adjoining closed areas.
+One located near the Abalone/Portuguese Bend area and another which wraps Pt.
 Vicente.

-The Palos Verdes area includes the large Pt Vicente SMCA (no-take) to the west.
-The smaller Abalone Cove SMCA to the east prohibits hook and line fishing; some spearfishing and squid by dip net are allowed.
+The Palos Verdes area includes the large Pt Vicente SMCA (Purple: no-take) to the west.
+The smaller Abalone Cove SMCA (Blue) to the east prohibits hook and line fishing; some spearfishing and squid by dip net are allowed.

 Boundaries